cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 are below 100...
 Maybe there are not enough examples for this part of the problem space?

+Also, see the faint diagonal lines throughout the plot?
+We should have a look at those, too.
+I assume they might be related to a complex carryover.

 Well,
 I'm going to go out on a limb here.
 I think the way we as a culture notate decimal numbers is not very consistent in the lower bounds.
 E.g. most of the